baberarjumand/Facial-Recognition/README.md

- This project performs facial recognition on provided images using the OpenIMAJ library.
+ This project performs facial recognition on provided images using the OpenIMAJ library.<br>
  Several provided face detection algorithms are run in parallel to compare their respective results.

  This project is the fifth project of the Java Code Clinic (by Carlos Rivas) on Lynda.com.